rebecca0808/jr-git-intro/second.md

-# this is second.md being created first time
+# this is second.md being modified